MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 This is a FIFO algorithm.
 It’s really easy to implement.

-This is an algorithm without [preemption](about:blank#preemption), this mean writing-time(Tw) and response-time (Tr) are always 0.
+This is an algorithm without [preemption](#preemption), this mean waiting-time(Tw) and response-time (Tr) are always 0.

 The problem with this algorithm is that if a process with a large burst is exectured, the writing-time (when all the process started, but still are not done) will be long.

 ![https://i.imgur.com/kYWkGj7.png](https://i.imgur.com/kYWkGj7.png)

-FCFS algorithm
+***FCFS algorithm***

 ### Shortest-Job-First

 The SJF gives priority to the processes with shortest burst.
 Of this schema there are two versions: preemptive and not preemtive.
-The non-preemptive version makes no more than what desctibed above.
+The non-preemptive version makes no more than what described above.
 The preemptive version interrupt the running process if a process with a shorter burst comes, so if a process with remaning burst=8 and a process comes to the queue with a burst=6 the switch is made.

 The preemptive version has the **best waiting-time**.